seanbaxter/circle/packs/pack.md

 float(*d)(float, float)        : 3
 ```

-One distinction is that `@member_pack` takes a class object-returning expression while `@enum_pack` takes the type-id of an enumeration.
+One distinction is that `@member_values` takes a class object-returning expression while `@enum_values` takes the type-id of an enumeration.
 It's not returning data about an instance, but rather data about the type.

 [**enum2.cxx**](enum2.cxx)
 ```cpp